Lucian Kim

 Russia won’t let me go.
 I became fascinated by Russia as a boy when my parents gave me a 700-page book of Russian fairy-tales one Christmas.
 The fact the Soviet Union was closed, far away and America’s mortal enemy added to the country’s mystique.
 I devoured every book on Russia I could get my hands on.
 When I went to college, I started studying Russian.

 What continues to intrigue me is that no matter how close I get to Russia and Russians, I always end up feeling like a foreigner.
-Despite all the western influence, Russia preserves its distinctiveness, belonging to neither Europe nor Asia.
-For me, it remains the most rewarding place to work as a journalist.
+Despite all the Western influence, Russia preserves its distinctiveness, belonging to neither Europe nor Asia.

 Read More